centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 11/22/2025

+* Changed timeline function to be `hrrp_get_dates`.
+For now, it just takes one date object and returns a subset of the included tables based on input setttings.
+Sufficient for now until different functionality needed.

 # 11/21/2025

 * Adding an extenal dataset containing key dates for HRRP (https://r-pkgs.org/data.html#sec-data-data).
 This will be available to users but also available internally to my functions.